RohmSemiconductor/Linux-Kernel-Sensor-Drivers/_includes/quickstart_accel.md

 /sys/bus/iio/devices/trigger0/name:1:kx022-acceldata-rdy-dev0
 root@arm:/home/debian#
 ```
 In the example above:
+- 'kx022-accel' is used as sensor name in 'grep' command.
+You should use the name matching your sensor.
 - /sys/bus/iio/devices/iio:device0 is the kx022a IIO device
 - /sys/bus/iio/devices/trigger0 is the kx022a data-ready interrupt trigger0